Courses for Summer 2017

 Courses in previous years have focused on international aspects of tax and economic regulation, human rights, arbitration, constitutional law and legal ethics and the legal profession.
-In summer 2016, the program will offer courses on international business transactions, alternative dispute resolution, as well as international intellectual property law.
+In summer 2017, the program will offer courses on international business transactions, alternative dispute resolution, as well as a new course on international investment law.

 All classes in the Summer Law Program are held at the Jagiellonian University and are conducted in English.
 American students must enroll for at least three, and no more than six semester hours of credit.
 Methods of evaluation of students’ performance may vary; most of the courses have written exams, though some courses may offer take-home exams or written papers.

 |The Impact of American Securities Law on Foreign Capital Formation||1||June 12 -June 23||Lipton|

 |Law of the European Union||1||June 12 - June 26||

 |International Investment Law||1||June 12 - June 26||Szwedo|

 |Comparative & International Trade||2||June 13 - July 11||Ludwikowski|